This story started here.

 Stephanie looked at the papers, and then handed the license back.

 Stephanie nodded.
-“I couldn’t manage it either, but then I didn’t work all last night as she did.”
+“I envy you both.
+I tried to sleep a few times but couldn’t manage it with all the thunder and lightning.”
 She turned to the young man with the horn-rimmed glasses.
 “And you, sir?”

 He looked up, frozen for a moment, then he said, “I don’t acknowledge that any of this is legitimate, or that you’re any sort of real law officer.”